stepansib/cognito-api-calls-listener/README.md

 ### Evaluate

-- Change the allowed custom scopes configuration of the `acu-app-client` application client.
-For example - remove the `acu-api/something.write` scope
+- Change the allowed custom scopes configuration of the `cacl-app-client` application client.
+For example - remove the `cacl-api/something.write` scope
-- Wait for several seconds and check the CloudWatch log group of the `acu-app-client-api-call-subscriber` Lambda
+- Wait for several seconds and check the CloudWatch log group of the `cacl-app-client-api-call-subscriber` Lambda
 - Note the corresponding log that represents `UpdateUserPoolClient` AWS Cognito API call (with its request parameters, response, and other useful metadata)
 - Implement any custom logic that needs to be executed based on this API call